 In the snap General Election in 2017 I won with the largest majority in Scotland and largest in the post-war history of Edinburgh Westminster elections.
 I even had 6 new colleagues, who I greatly enjoyed working with.
 However, the 2019 snap election was déjà vu as I was returned as the only Scottish Labour MP for a second time.

 I am proud to have been re-elected in 2019 with a majority of 11,095 but devastated to be the only Scottish Labour MP again, and heartbroken at the UK wide result.
 We must all reflect on what the public have told us.
 They are never wrong.
-And if we respond in the way the Labour movement has always responded to the challenges of the public then we may just be able to persuade them to trust us again.
+And if we respond in the way the Labour movement has always responded to the challenges of the public then we will be able to persuade them to trust us again.
 We must listen and be honest.
 That is a considerable task but I will be up to the challenge and not let them down.

 What do I do in my spare time?
 What’s that?!